Right now, you’re stuck in a financial paradigm.

 - We don’t actually understand what money is, how it works, and why it functions the way it does.
 Since we aren’t taught or encouraged to learn, we end up funding banks and lending institutions with the exorbitant interest rates we’re required to pay.

-Let’s look at three practical angles from which to approach our debt so that we aren’t ruled by it.
+Let’s look at three practical angles to approach our debt so that we aren’t ruled by it.

 Use a Personal Loan